-The COMI of the Originators is the Republic of Italy (see "TRANSACTION OVERVIEW" - "THE PRINCIPAL PARTIES" - "Originators", and "THE ORIGINATORS AND SERVICERS", and the statement in section "COMPLIANCE WITH STS REQUIREMENTS" §(a) and §(b)).
+The COMI of the Originator is the Republic of Italy (see "Description of the Transaction Documents" - "The Warranty and Indemnity Agreement" §(a)).

-The Italian bankruptcy law does not contain severe claw back provisions as referred to in Article 20(2) of the STS Regulation (see section "COMPLIANCE WITH STS REQUIREMENTS" §(b)).
+The Italian bankruptcy law does not contain severe claw back provisions as referred to in Article 20(2) of the STS Regulation (see §(b) of section "Regulatory Disclosure, Retention Undertakings and STS Compliance" - "STS Compliance", where it is stated that <<the Originator and the Issuer confirm that the Bankruptcy Law does not contain severe claw back provisions as referred to in articles 20(2) and 20(3) of the Securitisation Regulation>>.